Zeturic/firered-asm-routines/repel-prompt/README.md

 ### Installation

 Nothing unusual here.
 Aside from the filenames of your ROM and where you want the code to be inserted, there's nothing to configure.
-And then just run `/path/to/armips repel-prompt.asm`.
+And then just run `/path/to/armips repel-prompt/main.asm`.